The Symptoms of Caregiver Burnout

-Caregiver burnout is a state of exhaustion physically, mentally and emotionally.
+Caregiver burnout is a state of exhaustion physically, mentally, and emotionally.
 A shift in attitude often occurs in burnout from favorable and caring to negative and indifferent.
-Burnout can occur when caregivers don’t receive the assistance they need, or when they attempt to do more physically or financially than they can afford.

 Also, many caregivers feel guilty if they spend time on themselves rather than on their loved ones who may be sick or elderly.
 Burned-out caregivers may often experience fatigue, stress, anxiety, and depression.

 Caregiving demands can be overwhelming, particularly if you think you’re in over your head or have little control over the situation.
 If the stress of providing care is left unchecked, the burnout of the caregiver will eventually take a toll on your health, relationships, and overall state of mind.
-It is virtually impossible to do anything when you’re feeling burned out, let alone assume responsibility for the care and wellbeing of someone else.
+It is virtually impossible to do anything when you’re feeling burned out, let alone assume responsibility for the care and well-being of someone else.
 That’s why it is not a luxury to take care of yourself; it is a necessity.

 If you don’t get the physical and emotional support you need, the stress of caregiving can make you susceptible to a broad spectrum of issues, including depression, anxiety, and ultimately burnout.
 At that point, both you and the person you care for will most likely suffer.
-It is essential to manage the stress levels in your life as making sure your family member gets to their doctor’s appointment or takes their medication.
+It is essential to manage the stress levels in your life by making sure your family member gets to their doctor’s appointments or take their medication.
 There are plenty of things caregivers can do to ease stress levels, avoid caregiver burnout, and start feeling positive and hopeful again, no matter how stressful the caregiving responsibilities or how bleak your situation appears.

 The following are some of the more common symptoms of caregiver burnout.